atzin-escandia/nextJS-dashboard-DB-postgres/README.md

 5. Open your browser and go to http://localhost:3000 to start using the Next.js Dashboard App with Postgres!

-## Usage 🚀

-1. **Adding Users**: Click the "Add User" button, fill in the details, and click "Save".
-2. **Editing Users**: Click on a user's name to edit their details and click "Save" when done.
-3. **Removing Users**: Click the "Remove" button next to a user's name to delete them.

 ## Contributing 🛠️